Updated on by Lyric Fergusson

 Best Tennis Towels

 Why it’s great: Cooling towels are truly a lifesaver with every outdoor activity.
-The Chill Pal PVA is by far one of my favorite cooling towels that I have come across on Amazon.
-Simply soak it in water, wring it out, and wrap it around your neck for instant heat relief.
-Nothing feels better after an intense round of tennis.
-Who wants sweat dripping into their eyes when they’re trying to win a game?
+Simply soak it in water, wring it out, and wrap it around your neck for quick relief from the heat.
+Nothing feels better during or after an intense round of tennis.

 Good for: A tennis game in the direct sun